MrTransistorsChannel/SMchart-TulaHack/README.md

 * [`backend-server`](https://github.com/MrTransistorsChannel/SMchart-TulaHack/tree/backend-server) - Back-end server

 ### Online demo
+## *DUE TO THE FACT THAT WE AREN`T USING SSL CERTIFICATES FOR BACKEND RIGHT NOW, THE APP IS ONLY AVAILABLE IN FIREFOX*
 This app can be tested online at http://fun-x.ru:8081 <br>
 ![изображение](https://user-images.githubusercontent.com/34776474/204129851-467e0520-4f1a-494f-8cbe-60e8966ebb68.png) <br>
 There's a test user available with this credentials